 Web browsing is probably where SSL is most commonly used even though it’s the only application.
-Depending on the Internet browser used, the indicator for a SSL-enabled connection may look different. but it usually incorporates a lock icon.
+Depending on the Internet browser used, the indicator for a SSL-enabled connection may look different, but it usually incorporates a lock icon like the ones below.
 When there’s a lock icon by the browser address bar, that means the connection to the site visited is secure.
 Some browsers such as Google Chrome even displays the word “Secure” to let users know that the connection is secure.
 Any link that starts with “https://” also means the website runs on a secured protocol, provided that its SSL certificate is valid.

 A Sense of Trust

 It used to be that only eCommerce sites that take online payments need SSL, after all, why secure a connection when the data transmitted isn’t sensitive?
 However, security is no longer the only benefit SSL provides.
 Having a SSL-enabled website gives you SEO advantage, which stands for Search Engine Optimization.
 The reason for that is search engines such as Google favour SSL-enabled, secured websites over ones that are not.
 So even if you just have a informational business site that doesn’t have a web store, SSL is still important because it gives your website more exposure and is therefore better for your business.

 How to Get SSL

 SSL certificates are issued by SSL authorities, often for a fee.
 You’ll notice that prices of SSL certificates vary a lot depending on the provider and certificate type.
 Some SSL certificates even come with insurance that covers site visitors for monetary losses from online frauds if the certificate authority is at fault.
 Most hosting companies offer SSL as add-ons to their hosting plans.
 Depending on the provider, it may be very easy or difficult to install SSL on a website.